 - Body Horror: Although it's played for laughs, when Bebop and Rocksteady are exposed to the mutagen and begin to change, it doesn't look pleasant at all.
 According to them it feels great, though.

 Don: Well, there's probably a more technical name for it, but...

-- Bully Hunter:Police Chief Rebecca Vincent: Are you superheroes?
+- Bully Hunter:Police Chief Rebecca Vincent: What are you?

-Raphael: We're just four brothers who hate bullies, and love this city.
+Raphael: Let's just say we're four brothers who hate bullies and love this city.